 Lucy has worked in Germany, developing German national’s English skills and specialises in English as a second language.

 The basis of working with Lucy is the empowerment for our residents and staff.
 She creates an environment which is friendly and enjoyable and where participants feel able to engage happily.

-As well as refining language skills, her job at Stanfield is to improve the comprehension and understanding of cultural differences to clear up the issue of what is actually being communicated.
+As well as refining language skills, her job at Stanfield is to improve the comprehension and understanding of cultural differences.
+Clearing up any issues that are is actually being communicated.

-Doing so ensures that choice leading to consent together with the values of privacy and dignity of our residents is always upheld and expedites the resolution of anything that is required.
+Doing so ensures that choice leading to consent together with the values of privacy and dignity of our residents is always upheld.
+Additionally, expedites the resolution of anything that is required.

 The happiness, safety and health and of all of our residents at our Worcester care home is at the heart of everything we do.

 Working with Lucy is just another way of us delivering that ethos at Stanfield Nursing Home.

 What’s Lucy Been Up To With The Team At Our Care Home Worcester?